gruberb/blog-hugo/content/post/naming-things.md

 And I talk here about standard, software project problems and not AI or ML problems which are still a new era.
 This brings me to "naming things".
 Since the problem is apparently not solved yet, and there are still blog posts, books and talks about it, and we believe in Mr.Market (here: Mr. Developer Community), which should be so smart to solve problems, then "naming things" is not the problem and rather a sympton of a depper underlying issue.

-### Understand *why* we name things

- If we go one level higher (or deeper, depending on how you see it :)), we got to realise that the abstraction we are trying to hide is
-- not clear to us
-- not obvious and easy to understand
-- has to operate within an already complex, not well understood system (aka code base)
+### Examples

  The problem I encountered in 10 years of programming now is not calling a variable `Scheduler` but `TaskManager`.
 Maybe the reason is that I am not a native english speaking person, but my guess is that in a clear defined and well architectured code base, I would understand both abstractions and would carry on to the problem I actually have to solve.

 However, I encountered two large "naming" problems.